ritikmalik-cmd/marketinx/Marketing Dashboard/README.md

 - 📅 Date range filtering (This Week, Last 30/90 Days, All Time, Custom)
 - ⚡ Intelligent caching for 30,000+ leads
 - 🔍 Multi-dimensional filtering across all sections
+ - 🧑‍💼 Owner-specific dashboard with quick messaging for "new" leads (default view for Preeti Verma)
+ - ✍️ Add manual or example leads for after-hours processing and messaging

 ## Setup Instructions